 “Bonwit Teller” This iconic store went bankrupt.
 Filed a Chapter 11 Bankruptcy and then converted to a Chapter 7 Bankruptcy.

 Before Ch.
 11 Bankruptcy and Ch.
 7 Bankruptcy

 Bonwit Teller was a luxury department store founded by Paul Bonwit (1895) and Edmund Teller (1898).
-This store focused only on women’s fashions, other stores at the time were diversified.
+Bonwit focused only on women’s fashions.
+Other stores at the time were diversified.
 Bonwit Teller was noted within the trade for the quality of its merchandise and the above-average salaries paid to both buys and executives.

 The flagship store was located at the corner of 5th Avenue and 56th Street.
 Over time, the 15-foot-tall limestone front relief panels depicted nearly nude women dancing at the top of the 5th Avenue façade.
 This became a “Bonwit Teller Signature”.

 Although the company’s ownership changed hands many times, it flourished during the years 1946 – 1979.
 There were numerous Bonwit Teller locations throughout the country.
-Although Bonwit Teller grew at a much smaller pace than its rival, Sax Fifth Avenue, Bonwit did retain a role on the development of fashion and design most notable helping to launch the career of Calvin Klein http://www.calvinklein.us/en/
+Although Bonwit Teller grew at a much smaller pace than its rival, Sax Fifth Avenue, Bonwit did retain a role in the development of fashion and design most notable helping to launch the career of Calvin Klein.